oswede/ai-business-card/README.md

 ## Our Team

 ### @Janshai Jack Adams (Team Leader)
 Jack is the team leader and is currently responsible for general Unity development as well as assisting Oliver with Watson connection and Pantelis with AR/Vuforia integration.
+Working on website with Pantelis

 Contact: psyja3@nottingham.ac.uk